How.many Weeks In A Year

 The Impact of Leap Years on Weekly Schedules and Planning

-For example, an annual event scheduled for the same day of the week might shift to the following day in a non-leap year and two days in a leap year, requiring a careful consideration of the calendar to maintain consistency.
+To give you an idea, an annual event scheduled for the same day of the week might shift to the following day in a non-leap year and two days in a leap year, requiring a careful consideration of the calendar to maintain consistency.

 Beyond Simple Calculation: The Iso-Week Number System